I Used Anger to Get Respect — Until It Started Costing Me Love

 Instead of reacting to pressure, I learned to slow the pace.

-Instead of intimidating to create distance, I learned to ask for space.
+Instead of pushing people away, I learned to ask for space.

 And something real began to shift.